-- 1. Push the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - 2.
-Grasp the Passive Entry Unlock Door Handle with a valid Key Fob within 5 ft (1.5 m) of the passive entry door handle (if equipped, refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information). - 3.
-Cycle the vehicle ignition system out of the OFF position. - For vehicles equipped with Keyless Enter-N-GoTM, push the Keyless Enter-N-GoTM Start/ Stop button (requires at least one valid Key Fob in the vehicle).
+- 1. Push the UNLOCK d button on the RKE Key Fob. - 2.
+Grasp the Passive Entry Unlock Door Handle with a valid RKE Key Fob within 5 ft (1.5 m) of the passive entry door handle (if equipped, refer to "Keyless Enter-N-Go Passive Entry" in "Things To Know Before Starting Your Vehicle" for further information). - 3.
+Cycle the ignition out of the OFF position. - For vehicles equipped with Keyless Enter-N-Go Ignition, push the Keyless Ignition button (requires at least one valid RKE Key Fob in the vehicle).

-• For vehicles not equipped with Keyless Enter-N-GoTM, insert a valid key into the ignition switch and turn the key to the ON position.
+• For vehicles not equipped with Keyless Enter-N-Go, insert a valid key into the ignition switch and turn the key to the ON position.